AnnMarieW/HelloDash/README.md

 ## See this app at:  https://hellodash.pythonanywhere.com/

 Note - this site is under active development and there will be frequent breaking changes.
 If you have any suggestions for improvements or features to add, I'd be delighted to hear from you!
-Please don't hesitate to open an issue and of course I accept positive feedback there too :-)
+Please don't hesitate to open an issue, or create a pull request.
+And of course I accept positive feedback too :-)

 The purpose of this app is to help you see how different Bootstrap and Bootswatch themes, Plotly figure templates and colors will look in your Dash app.